 - All authors’ initials and surnames are given in reverse order; include a comma between surname and initials.
 Include periods between initials.

-- For two or more authors, use a comma then ampersand before the penultimate author.
+- For two to seven authors, use a comma then ampersand before the penultimate author.

 - Use DOI for AGU articles; use DOI for non-AGU journal articles if known.